Understanding Hypnotherapy for Claustrophobia

 The reason for John’s claustrophobia was that he felt not enough air was reaching him during the MRI procedure.
-His doctors taught him diaphragmatic respiration that could be incorporated into trance during his next session.
-To alleviate additional concerns, doctors also gave him information about the efficacies of MRI procedures as well as its lack of exposure with radiation.
+His doctors taught him diaphragmatic respiration that could be incorporated into a trance during his next session.
+To alleviate additional concerns, doctors also gave him information about the efficacies of MRI procedures as well as its lack of exposure to radiation.
 Imagery suggestions were also given to take John to a safe place in his mind during the upcoming sessions.

 Lastly, John was given headphones where he could hear relaxation techniques while he was under the magnet.
-Ongoing hypnosis treatments as well as posthypnotic suggestions are what made John overcome his fear of claustrophobia related to MRI procedures.
+Ongoing hypnosis treatments, as well as posthypnotic suggestions, are what made John overcome his fear of claustrophobia related to MRI procedures.

 In 2006, 50 adults participated at a teaching hospital in England to monitor the success of neurolinguistic programming versus using anesthesia for MRI sessions that were canceled due to claustrophobia issues.
 There were significant financial costs associated with many MRI sessions being canceled and the hospital had to find an immediate remedy.
 The study was to highlight the fact that anxiety scores would be reduced with the majority of the patients who were exposed to neurolinguistic programming.